 Given that two of the biggest contributors to climate change are animal agriculture and overpopulation it seems quite clear that cannibalism is the only rational means through which we will be able to save the planet.

-Brian Marriner stated that "there is no natural aversion to eating human flesh.
+As Brian Marriner states "there is no natural aversion to eating human flesh.
 It is an acquired cultural taboo".
-It’s this cultural taboo, fuelled by the sensationalist media, that has led to cannibalism being seen as the reserve of murderous fetishists.
+It’s this cultural taboo that has led to cannibalism being seen as the reserve of murderous fetishists.
 If we genuinely want to save this planet it’s quite clear that we’re going to need a global cultural shift.
 We need revolution not revulsion!

-We must halt the climate breakdown that it is occurring today in order to preserve the planet for future generations and the only meaningful solution to doing so is to Go Cannibal!
+We must halt the climate breakdown that it is occurring today in order to preserve the planet for future generations and the only meaningful solution to do so is to Go Cannibal!

-Click the link below to find out how to get involved and pledge your support to S.P.E.W to help us save the planet.
+Click here to find out how to get involved and pledge your support to S.P.E.W to help us save the planet.